SAP/ui5-tooling/docs/pages/Configuration.md

     - `declareRawModules`: Whether raw modules should be declared after jQuery.sap.global became available.
 With the usage of the ui5loader, this flag should be set to 'false'.
 By default set to `false`
     - `renderer`: Whether renderers for controls should be added to the module set.
 By default set to `false`
     - `sort`:  By default, modules are sorted by their dependencies.
 The sorting can be suppressed by setting the option to `false`
-    - `async`: Specifies whether the `require` section of the module should be asynchronous.
-When set to `true`, the modules will be loaded using `sap.ui.require` instead of `sap.ui.requireSync`.
-The latter API is not available in UI5 version 2.x. **Note:** This property is available only for `mode=require` and defaults to `true`
+    - `async` (only available if `mode` equals `require`): Specifies whether the `require` section of the module should use an asynchronous API.
+When set to `true`, the modules are loaded using `sap.ui.require`.
+When set to `false`, modules are loaded using `sap.ui.requireSync`, which is not available in UI5 2.x.
+        - Projects defining [Specification Version](#specification-versions) 4.0 and higher: Defaults to `true`
+        - Projects defining [Specification Version](#specification-versions) lower than 4.0: Behaves like `false` but can't be configured

 **bundleOptions**